aptible/www/src/markdown/legal/terms-of-service.md

 Aptible responds to notices of alleged copyright infringement and terminates accounts of repeat infringers according to the process set out in the U.S. Digital Millennium Copyright Act.
 Please see Section 7 of this Agreement.
 We reserve the right to take Remedial Action upon receipt of a valid DMCA notice.

-**B. Proprietary rights.** In general, except as expressly set forth below in Sections 8 and 9, this Agreement does not grant either party any rights, implied or otherwise, to the other's Content or any of the other's intellectual property.
-As between the parties, you own all intellectual property rights in your Applications and customer data, and we own all intellectual property rights in the Services.
+**B. Proprietary rights.** The Services, the Aptible Site, and its entire contents, features and functionality (including but not limited to all information, software, text, displays, images, video and audio, and the design, selection and arrangement thereof), are owned by the Aptible, its licensors or other providers of such material and are protected by United States and international copyright, trademark, patent, trade secret and other intellectual property or proprietary rights laws.
+In general, except as expressly set forth below in Sections 8 and 9, this Agreement does not grant either party any rights, implied or otherwise, to any of the other's intellectual property.
+For avoidance of doubt, as between the parties, you own all intellectual property rights in your Content, and we own all intellectual property rights in the Services.

 Notwithstanding that general principle: